Search for $X(3872)\to\pi^0\chi_{c0}$ and $X(3872)\to\pi\pi\chi_{c0}$ at BESIII: Event Selection

 Several additional variables are investigated to reduce the background, but none of them increase the FOM enough to be included.
 These include a $\psi(2S)$ veto on the $\gamma\chi_{c0}$ invariant mass, an $\omega$ veto on the $\gamma\pi^0$ system, and a veto on $D\to\pi K$.
 The background $e^+e^-\to\gamma D^* \bar{D}$ with $D^*\to \gamma D$ with $D\to \pi^+\pi^0 K^-$ and $\bar{D}\to K^+\pi^-$ gives the same final state as the search channel $X(3872)\to\pi^0\chi_{c0}$ with $\chi_{c0}\to\pi^+\pi^-K^+K^-$, but inclusive MC samples show this background does not cause any peaking backgrounds for $4.15<E_{\rm CM}<4.3$ GeV.

-There is a small amount of peaking background at the $X(3872)$ mass for several decay modes.Only two search final states have at least one predicted $X(3872)$ background event.
+There is a small amount of peaking background at the $X(3872)$ mass for several decay modes.
+Only two search final states have at least one predicted $X(3872)$ background event.
 The $X(3872)\to\pi^0\pi^0\chi_{c0}$ channel with $\chi_{c0}\to\pi^+\pi^-K^+K^-$ has a background from $X(3872)\to D^{*0}\bar{D}^{0}$ with $D^{*0}\to\pi^0D^0$ and $D^0\to K^-\pi^+\pi^0$ and $\bar{D}^0\to K^+\pi^-$, where the charge conjugated mode is also implied.
 There will be $1.2\pm0.1$ events due to $X(3872)\to D^0\bar{D}^{*0}+c.c.$ for this search channel.
 The $X(3872)\to\pi^+\pi^-\chi_{c0}$ mode with $\chi_{c0}\to\pi^+\pi^-\pi^0\pi^0$ has a predicted rate of $1.0\pm0.1$ background events from $X(3872)\to\omega J/\psi$, with $\omega\to\pi^+\pi^-\pi^0$ and $J/\psi\to\pi^+\pi^-\pi^0$ decays.
 Since the background levels are low, we do not veto them since they give a more conservative upper limit and it keeps the selection criteria simple.

 After optimizing the selection criteria, there could still be multiple $X(3872)$ candidates due to the different photon combinations used to reconstruct the $\pi^0$ candidates.
 To eliminate this double counting, we rank the remaining combinations by their $\chi^2/DOF$ of the kinematic fit and choose the best combination.
 This leaves at most one $X(3872)$ combination per event, so there is no double counting when we fit the $X(3872)$ mass spectrum.
 We measure the average number of combinations per event in the full range of $X(3872)$ and $\chi_{c0}$ candidate masses before selecting the best combination, and find that for all $\chi_{c0}$ decays except $\chi_{c0}\to\pi^+\pi^-K^+K^-$ it ranges from 1.0 to 1.2 in both data and signal MC.
 For the $\chi_{c0}\to\pi^+\pi^-K^+K^-$ mode, there can be multiple combinations from swapping a pion and kaon during the reconstruction.
 In this case, the average number of combinations before selecting the best combination varies from 1.5 to 1.8 in data and signal MC simulation.
+Signal Monte Carlo studies show that the correct $X(3872)$ candidate is selected approximately 99\% of the time for all final states.